cocoduan/travel-planner/README.md

-travel-planner is an ongoing project and is all about visualizing your itinerary, easy planning using the map and organizing your places in a list
+travel-planner is an ongoing project, which is all about visualizing your itinerary, easy planning using the map and organizing your places in a list

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).